chrsjnt/Me/README.md

 ## **Stoicism**

 **Stoicism** will teach us how to keep our **composure** in times of difficulties.
-We don't need to react negatively to failures, but rather work with them for our improvement in the future.
+We should not react negatively to our failures, but rather work with them for our improvement in the future.

 Realistically, problems are **unavoidable**, thus we should react normally to them and find a solution instead.